carsongee/carsongee.github.io/50-design.md

 Just that word makes me smile.
 Design.
 When it comes to interfaces and software usability, I've been obsessed for fifteen years.
-Since my first personal Website from my local ISP back in 1995, I've always driven myself to refine Websites, photos, desktop applications, and pretty much anything else to get the most out of them.
+Since my first personal Website from my local ISP back in 1995, I've always driven myself to refine Websites, photos, desktop applications, bikes and pretty much anything else to get the most out of them.

 ## Illustrations